rehman259/mediumapp/readme.md

 php artisan key:generate
 ```

-8. Install JS Dependencies (If NPM not installed then download and install installer from https://nodejs.org/en/)
+8. Install JS Dependencies (If Node not installed then download and install installer from https://nodejs.org/en/ also install libdev-png for Node if needed.)
 ```
 npm install
 ```